 Where Asana shines in its ability to handle complex projects with lots of tasks, Basecamp focuses on the big picture.
 It has a simple interface—which can be frustrating if you like having multiple ways to customize views and workflows but works well if you prefer a tool that keeps everyone on the same page.

-Basecamp offers list, Kanban, timeline, and Gantt chart views for projects.
+Basecamp offers list, Kanban, and calendar views for projects.
 You can also attach project-level documents in the Docs & Files section.
 The tool's folders, sortable views, and color-coding make it easy to store and find important information across projects.

 While switching between views and filtering for individual tasks is a little more complex than in Asana, Basecamp makes it easy to monitor project progress at a high level.
 The Move the Needle feature visualizes project status as a color-coded gauge showing whether the project is on track, at risk, or a concern.
 So if you're looking for a simple tool that prioritizes basic workflow tracking and big-picture projects for your team, Basecamp might be for you.